 The Ngaro Cultural site

-Many people are amazed to learn that it’s possible to view ancient cave painting in the Whitsundays.
+Many people are amazed to learn that it’s possible to view ancient cave paintings in the Whitsundays.
 Hook Island is home to the Ngaro art cave, a site showcasing middens and paintings dating back over 9000 years.

 Access to the cultural site is from Narra Inlet.
 Take the short trail found from the inlet beach up to the viewing platform which has interpretive audio displays.